Islamists In Their Own Words

 “Ultimately we can never be full citizens of this country…because there is no way we can be fully committed to the institutions and ideologies of this country.”--Ihsan Bagby, a prominent black American convert to Islam speaking on behalf of Muslims.
 Quoted in Steve A. Johnson, “Political Activities of Muslims in America,” in Yvonne Yazbeck Haddad, ed., The Muslims of America (New York: Oxford University Press , 1991), p.115.
 5.

---Nation of Islam long time leader, Elijah Muhammad told his people, Message to the Blackman (Atlanta: Messenger Elijah Muhammad Propagation Society, 1997), p.
+“You are not American citizens.”--Nation of Islam long time leader, Elijah Muhammad told his people, Message to the Blackman (Atlanta: Messenger Elijah Muhammad Propagation Society, 1997), p.
 130. *compiled from Daniel Pipe's "Militant Islam Reaches America" 2002